niemopen/niem-naming-design-rules/ndr6-outline.md

   2. For semantics:  To impose meaning on the definitions and declarations in a NIEM XML schema document, and on the elements and attributes in a NIEM XML message.
   3. For developer convenience:  To forbid, where consistent with #1 and #2, constructs in XSD that cause difficulties with COTS XML tooling.

-The complex connections between abstract metamodel components and concrete NIEM XSD components is detailed in section XX.
+The mapping between metamodel components and NIEM XSD components is detailed in section XX.
 Figure 3-3 provides an example of these connections, showing the NIEM XSD instantiation of the abstract model components in figure 3-2.
 (The complete definition of these components in the actual NIEM model is much larger.)

 ```
 <xs:complexType name="PersonType">